Juicy matchup in NFL's opening week: Seahawks at Packers

 An offense that can beat up on anyone, particularly with running back Devonta Freeman ready to go, makes Atlanta dangerous.
 A defense that was somewhat suspect before it fell apart against the Patriots adds plenty of mystery to the Falcons' chances.

-Oh, and you also won't find ''Lake Michigan malaise'' in that dictionary.
+Oh, and no mention in that dictionary of ''Lake Michigan malaise.''
 But the Bears are in the midst of it.

 New Orleans at Minnesota, Monday night